Coffee Culture

 Excerpts from Rainier Valley Food Stories Cookbook

-By the 15th century the Sufis had developed the basic process of roasting and grinding the beans and passing hot water through them, and by the 16th century, coffeehouses had sprung up across the Arab world.
-In Cairo it was part of a marriage contract that the husband would provide an adequate supply of coffee to his wife; if he didn’t it could be “grounds” for divorce.
-Early on, coffeehouses were recognized by local rulers as dangerous places where people got together to discuss politics – and they were often shut down by officials who feared the results of these discussions.
+By the 15th century, the Sufis had developed the basic process of roasting and grinding the beans and passing hot water through them, and by the 16th century, coffeehouses had sprung up across the Arab world.
+In Cairo, it was a common stipulation of a marriage contract that the husband would provide a sufficient supply of coffee to his wife; if he didn’t, it could be “grounds” for divorce.
+Early on, coffeehouses were recognized by local rulers as dangerous

-At Ethiopian restaurants and homes, women in long white dresses roast coffee beans in a small pan over a hot plate, then grind them and put them in a carafe.
-They brew three rounds of coffee in the carafe, each with its own name.
-The first, strongest round is called “Abol,” the second “Tona,” and the third round is “Baraka.”
 Aklilu Welemichael, owner of Fasica Ethiopian Restaurant says, “The people in the neighborhood will be together, they will sit down over there and discuss the social aspect of their lives.
 What happened yesterday?
 What we can do for the future?
 That is the place [in] your neighborhood to discuss anything.”

 Vietnamese Coffee